-Cookbooks are classic homemade gifts.
-Make yours extra special by adding a little family history to the mix and celebrating the people and places behind the dishes you love.
+Family cookbooks are classic homemade gifts.
+Make yours extra special by adding a little family history to the mix and celebrating the people and places behind the recipes you love.
+We’ll show you how in 4 simple steps.

 One of the great things about a cookbook is its versatility.
 You choose what goes in your cookbook, how long it is and what it looks like.
 With so many options, it is helpful to pick a clear theme to guide your project and keep it focused.